 This is important because in North Carolina, contributory negligence laws mean if you are even a little bit to blame for your injuries, you can’t recover compensation.
 In South Carolina, you can recover compensation if you are less than 50% at fault for your injuries.
 However, the amount you recover is lessened by the amount you are at fault.

 If you have been injured in a boating accident, either caused by another boat operator or the person operating the vessel you’re on, you may be entitled to compensation.
 At Auger & Auger, we know how complicated the legal process can be after this type of accident.
-We’re here to help you understand the complete process so you can figure out the best steps for you and your family.
+We’re here to help you understand the complete process to figure out the best steps for you and your family.